Preparing for Adulthood

 Students move on to a variety of destinations including local colleges, residential colleges, supported employment, and placements using individual budgets.

-• 1 student receiving individual health care package
+- 1 student receiving an individual adult social care package

 We know that thinking about the future can be very worrying, so this is a list of some of the places and services that support young people with disabilities and learning disabilities locally within BwD that our leavers at 19 can or indeed have accessed.